prog4biol/pfb2023/unix.md

 (~) 65% grep gatttgc big_file.fasta | wc -l
 22
 ```
 There are two commands here. `grep` searches a file or standard input for lines containing a particular string.
 Lines which contain the string are printed to standard output.  `wc -l` is the familiar word count program, which counts words, lines, and characters in a file or standard input.
-The `-l` command-line option instructs `wc` to print out just the line count.
+The `-l` command line option instructs `wc` to print out just the line count.
 The `|` character, which is known as a "pipe", connects the two commands together so that the standard output of `grep` becomes the standard input of `wc`.
 Think of pipes connecting streams of flowing data.

 What does this pipe do?
 It prints out the number of lines in which the string "gatttgc" appears in the file `big_file.fasta`.

 #### More Pipe Idioms

 Pipes are very powerful.
-Here are some common command-line idioms.
+Here are some common command line idioms.

 **Count the Number of Times a Pattern does NOT Appear in a File**